Women's World Cup: Scotland out after late VAR drama, England beat Japan to top group

 By Ben Grounds

-Scotland crashed out of the Women's World Cup after a dramatic 3-3 draw with Argentina as England finished top of Group D with a 2-0 win over Japan in Nice.
+Scotland crashed out of the Women's World Cup after a dramatic 3-3 draw with Argentina as England finished top of Group D with a 2-0 win over Japan.

 Shelley Kerr's side surrendered a 3-0 lead in the final 20 minutes to draw 3-3 following late VAR drama in stoppage time, which saw Florencia Bonsegundo's penalty saved by Lee Alexander - only for the referee to demand a retake - which was converted to send Scotland home.